igarrison/chef-cookbooks/gallery/README.md

 Data Bags and Encryption
 ========================

-If `node['gallery']['sslcertmode']` is set to 'none' no encrypted data bags or certificate deployment will be done.
-Use this if you want to manage certificate deploys some other way than the 'certificate' cookbook.
+If `node['gallery']['sslcertmode']` is set to 'none' (the default) no encrypted data bags or certificate deployment will occur.
+Use this if you want to manage certificate deploys some other way than the certificate cookbook.

-Any other sslcertmode will use the 'certificate' cookbook for certificate deploys in a 'default', 'wildcard', and 'managed by attributes' recipes which depend on encrypted data bags as documented here http://community.opscode.com/cookbooks/certificate
+Any other sslcertmode will use the certificate cookbook for certificate deploys in a 'default', 'wildcard', and 'managed by attributes' recipes which depend on encrypted data bags as documented here http://community.opscode.com/cookbooks/certificate

-The 'certificate' cookbook does not create any certificates, it just deploys certs, keys, and chain files stored in encrypted data bags.
-Note that when bootstrapping new servers that use the 'certificate' cookbook for ssl certificate deployment you will need to copy the `encrypted_key_file` to both the server and any knife management clients that update the certificates
+The certificate cookbook does not create any certificates, it just deploys certs, keys, and chain files stored in encrypted data bags.
+Note that when bootstrapping new servers that use the certificate cookbook for ssl certificate deployment you will need to copy the `encrypted_key_file` to both the server and any knife management clients that update the certificates

 Usage
 =====